 Estimates of population size of the recruited portion of the Ft.
-Peck stock were developed from 1993 through 2006 based on mark recapture sampling associated with gill netting and tagging conducted prior to and during the paddlefish snagging season.
+Peck stock were developed from 1993 through 2011 based on mark recapture sampling associated with gill netting and tagging conducted prior to and during the paddlefish snagging season.
 Point estimates and confidence intervals were developed using two approaches for estimate verification purposes: a modified Schnabel estimate and a modified Peterson estimate.
 Modifications, which allow for multiple years of marking and recapture data, were necessary because only a fraction of the recruited paddlefish stock matures and thus migrates upstream in a given year.

-While the preliminary estimates were run for the entire tagging period, the most reliable Peterson estimates were developed from 1993 to 1999, when all five succeeding years of net catches could be used to assemble recaptures and high numbers of paddlefish were tagged during those years (Table 1).
+While the preliminary estimates were run for the entire tagging period, the most reliable Peterson estimates were developed from 1993 to 1999, when all five succeeding years of net catches could be used to assemble recaptures and high numbers of paddlefish were tagged during those years.
 Based on the Peterson estimates the population size was approximately 20,500 fish from 1993 to 1999.
 The Schnabel estimate based on tagging over the period of 1993 to 1999 was 17,373 paddlefish with a 95% confidence interval of 15,614 to 20,336 fish.
-Both estimates indicate that the population size of recruited adult fish is approximately 20,000 fish.
-The number of adults that migrate in any given year is directly affected by the annual flows, however based on the periodicity of the fish, this means that approximately 11,700 fish migrate up the Missouri River to spawn and are "fishable" per year.
-As a comparison, the Yellowstone-Sakakawea stock has approximately 28,548 adults that migrate up the Yellowstone & Missouri Rivers (are "fishable") in any given year and their total population size is approximately 53,017 (Scarnecchia 2006).
+In 2010, both estimates indicated that the population size of recruited adult fish is approximately 20,000 fish and has changed very little over the last 19 years.
+The number of adults that migrate in any given year is directly affected by the annual flows, however based on the periodicity of the fish (males every 1-2 years and females 2-3 years), this means that approximately 11,700 fish migrate up the Missouri River to spawn and are vulnerable to harvest per year.
+As a comparison, the Yellowstone-Sakakawea stock has approximately 22,000 adults that migrate up the Yellowstone & Missouri Rivers are vulnerable to harvest in any given year and their total population size is approximately 48,000 (Dennis Scarnecchia, personal communication, February 14, 2012).
+Questions have been raised about the viability of these estimate models and more research is being conducted on a number of models/methods to estimate the population sizes of all stocks in the future.